Classic Spain and Portugal

 Day 9: Granada

-This morning, take a local bus to Granada.
+Today morning catch a train to Granada.
 Located at the foot of the Sierra Nevada Mountains, Granada is packed with Moorish architecture, great tapas bars and natural beauty.
-Walk around the old Arab quarter of the Albaicin, a labyrinth of crooked alleys, fountains, plazas and whitewashed houses, or the Alcaiceri (old silk market area) to see the craftworks on sale, like ceramics, marquetry and leather goods.
-The rest of today is free for you to explore Granada at your own pace – maybe climb the streets up to the Mirador de San Nicolas for sunset views over the famous Alhambra, check out the historic Renaissance Cathedral and Capilla Real or watch the world go by as you indulge in some tapas at a bar.
+Take a walk around the old Arab quarter of the Albaicin, a labyrinth of crooked alleys, fountains, plazas and whitewashed houses, or the 'Alcaiceria' (old silk market area) and observe the craftworks on sale that include ceramics, marquetry and leather goods.
+If you're feeling energetic, climb the steep streets up to the Mirador de San Nicolas for sunset views over the famous Alhambra.
+If you have time, perhaps check out the historic Renaissance Cathedral and Capilla Real, or watch the world go by as you indulge in some tapas at a bar.
+Granada is the kind of city to leave your guidebook behind and trust your intuition.

 Included Activities: